 Two of my friends and I decided to go to Costa Rica.
-We were flying into the San Jose airport (which is actually located in the city of Alajuela), and then were going to head to the beach.
+We were flying into the San Jose airport (which is actually located in the city of Alajuela), and then were going to head to the beach in Samara.
 As I was researching all the things to do on the Costa Rica Pacific coast, I came across some information on rafting trips and I thought that sounded fun.
 After some additional research, I settled on doing an overnight trip Rios Tropicales rafting trip.

 On the morning of our adventure, an English speaking guide picked us up at our hotel promptly at 5:30am.
 The Holiday Inn Express, where we were staying, had packed us a nice little brown bag breakfast since we told them we were leaving before breakfast at the hotel would begin.
 The bus ride (although long) was excellent – the air-conditioning was plentiful and the roads were well maintained.
-There were about 12 of us who were going on the Rios Tropicales rafting trip – although we were the only ones who were spending the night at the camp on the Pacuare river.
+There were about 12 of us who were going on the Rios Tropicales river rafting trip – although we were the only ones who were spending the night at the camp on the Pacuare river.

 We were able to learn about the cloudforest and the rainforest through the narration that was provided during the two hour ride.
 Much of the area we went through was a national park with beautiful foliage.
 The guide mentioned that the water was high and that they had an alternative plan (another river) if it got to an unsafe level.
 Upon arriving at the headquarters, we had a hot breakfast and stored the luggage that we would not be taking on the overnight expedition.
 We saw a little red frog with blue legs while we were sitting.
 Our guide later told us it was called “blue jeans” because of its blue legs.
 We met our guide, Johnny, and found out that it would just be the three of us plus two guides on our raft.

 Then, we got back on the bus and on the way to the river were given an informative talk.
 I was pleasantly surprised at how much they valued safety.
-The talk was given both in English and Spanish, since it seemed that all of the guides spoke both languages fluently.
+The talk was given both in English and Spanish since all of the guides spoke both languages fluently.
 We also learned there would be someone in a safety kayak in case anyone fell out of the raft.
 On this second drive, we paused briefly as one of the guides spotted a rare King vulture, which can be identified by its white wings.

 Once we arrived at the river, we put on our lifejackets and helmets.
 There were multiple rafting companies at this embarkation point.
-We were taught the commands (paddle, paddle backwards, stop) that would be used for rafting, and then off we went.
+We learned the commands (paddle, paddle backwards, stop) that would be used for rafting, and then off we went.
 The water was high and running fast.
 We were at the lodge in 25 minutes.
 Generally, this trip takes an hour.
 The daytrippers continued on at this point, but we stopped since we had arrived at our lodging for the evening.

 Our guide then gave us our keys and showed us to our rooms.
 Our rooms were quite nice for a lodge and had both electricity (although no outlets) and running cold water.
 After settling in, we went to the bar to get a beer and then explored a bit.
 There were many waterfalls to see.
 One was across the river and could only be accessed by walking across the bridge.
 The bridge had a sign stating that the capacity was 14 people or two mules.
 Before we knew it, it was time for lunch.
 Our guides had cooked a hot lunch that included spaghetti with a tomato and ham sauce.